-Always activate your new theme on a test site, without any other plugins activated, using a default theme such as Twenty Elven, taking notes of any errors which occur.
-Then activate the theme you intend to use, and any other plugins, one at a time, to check for any theme/plugin incompatibilities and only enable the theme network wide once you have fixed all issues with the plugin.
+Always try to activate your new plugin on a test or staging site first, without any other plugins activated, using a default theme such as Twenty Twenty, taking notes of any errors that may occur.
+Then activate the theme you intend to use, and any other plugins, one at a time, to check for any theme/plugin incompatibilities.
+Only install and activate the plugin on your live site once you have resolved all issues.

 Once installed, plugins can be: